Azure/opendigitaltwins-building/README.md

 - Comment or create a new issue for bug reporting
 - For improvements, please fork the rec repository, make your changes and send a pull request
-- Email us if you want to make a case(?)

 ## Read more